thevpc/nuts-incubating-tools/deprecated/documentation-docusaurus-website/.dir-template/src/docs/dev/nuts-app-naf.md

         }
     }

-    @NApp.Installer // this method is not required, implement when needed public void onInstallApplication() {
+    @NAppInstaller // this method is not required, implement when needed public void onInstallApplication() {
         NOut.printf("we are installing My Application : %s%n", s.getAppId());
     }

-    @NApp.Uninstaller // this method is not required, implement when needed public void onUninstallApplication() {
+    @NAppUninstaller // this method is not required, implement when needed public void onUninstallApplication() {
         NOut.printf("we are uninstalling My Application : %s%n", s.getAppId());
     }

-    @NApp.Updater // this method is not required, implement when needed public void onUpdateApplication() {
+    @NAppUpdater // this method is not required, implement when needed public void onUpdateApplication() {
         NOut.printf("we are updating My Application : %s%n", s.getAppId());
     }